 Google – Environmental Insights Explorer

 This ad from Google for its Environmental Insights Explorer platform presents a tangible solution for companies to measure and report on their sustainability initiatives.
-This, in of itself, is an authentic effort at improving environmental efforts with measurable action.
+This purpose-based marketing, in of itself, is an authentic effort at improving environmental efforts with measurable action.

 Univelver – Growing Roots